-Two excerpts from The Handbook on Chinese Intelligence, by Peter Mattis and Matt Brazil, to be published in 2018 by the Naval Institute Press.
+Two excerpts from Chinese Communist Espionage: An Intelligence Primer, by Peter Mattis and Matt Brazil, to be published in November 2019 by the Naval Institute Press.

 - In the chapter on Operations and Places:

 Long before it was “The Vegas of Asia,” Macau was a Portuguese-administered porto de abrigo, or haven, for political activists.
 Secret societies dedicated to overthrowing the Manchu (Qing) Dynasty were based there in the 1870s.
 The father of modern China, Sun Yat-sen, resided in the enclave at different times in the 1890s, and founded the Tongmenghui (Liga Unida, or Unity League) in Macau in 1905.

 With the collapse of China’s last dynasty in 1911 and the Bolshevik victory in Russia in 1918, Macau became an increasingly attractive haven for another activity—espionage.
 The Portuguese rounded up Chinese Communist cells in 1927 and 1929 and in the 1930s.
 While Ho Chi Minh briefly lived in Macau, the Indochinese Communist Party held its first congress in the Hotel Cantão (Canton Hotel) from 27 to 31 March 1935.
 In 1937 a Russian NKVD “illegal” agent posing as a Frenchman was discovered operating a restaurant.
 These are just the publicly known cases.